Waiver and Participation Agreements

 - Further protection with an indemnification clause

 Another source of protection that a waiver can include is an indemnification clause.
-An indemnification clause allows you to seek reimbursement for money you are forced to pay to a third party, like an attorney, because of the actions of the person who signed the waiver.
+An indemnification clause allows you to seek reimbursement for money if you are forced to pay to a third party, like an attorney, because of the actions of the person who signed the waiver.
 If your waiver is enforced the court could decide that not only did the participant lose the lawsuit but they also have to repay you for your court expenses.

 - Including a mediation/arbitration clause in case of a suit